Gear & ReviewsGear ReviewsBoxingSolo Training

 For real boxing progress, a heavy bag app should help you:

-• Organize your training into rounds with focus (jab, body work, defense).
+• Organize training into rounds with focus (jab, body work, defense).

 • Push intensity without destroying your form in round one.